8 Top Pet Health IssuesLast updated: May 11, 2022

 - Fleas Adult female fleas can lay 50 to 100 eggs a day, which means if these eggs are laid on your pet, they will eventually fall off your pet into the environment.
 That's why treating fleas involves more than just killing the fleas on your pet.
 Revival Pet Care Pro Lisa offers this advice when dealing with fleas:

-"We prevent parvo by vaccinating the puppies as soon they start eating puppy food or gruel.
+"We prevent parvo by vaccinating the puppies starting at six weeks of age with a 5-way vaccine.
 The immunity they get from mom will wane so the longer one waits to vaccinate, leaves them wide open for wild parvo virus.
-A common misunderstanding about parvo is the vaccination schedule.
-I recommend Neopar or a 5-way vaccine.
-Give us a call and we would be happy to help go over the vaccination schedule with you," says Lisa.
+Proper disinfection is also critical for parvo prevention.
+I recommend using disinfectants such as Rescue Disinfectant or Virkon.
+Give me a call and I would be happy to help go over the vaccination schedule or disinfection options with you," says Lisa.

-For more information, check out the article Parvo in Dogs and Puppies in the Revival Learning Center.
+For more information, read the article Parvo in Dogs and Puppies.

-"In both of these situations pick up that poo as soon as possible to prevent spreading.
-Also, probiotics such as Doc Roy's GI Synbiotics are a must!
-The most common misunderstanding of coccidia and giardia is not knowing the difference between these two.
-Yes, both are considered parasites but they have completely different ways of working (or not working) with the intestines.
+"Cleaning up any feces as soon as possible is important to help prevent the spreading of both coccidia and giardia in dogs and cats.
+The most common misunderstanding of coccidia and giardia is not knowing the difference between them.
+Both are considered parasites but they have completely different ways of working (or not working) with the intestines.
 When it comes to treatment for coccidia we generally use Sulfamethoxazole Trimethoprim, Albon or Ponazuril.
-For giardia we use Metronidazole or Fenbendazole," says Cynthia.
+For giardia we use Metronidazole or Fenbendazole.
+Also, probiotics such as Doc Roy's GI Synbiotics are a must!" says Darwin.

-For more information, check out the articles Coccidia in Dogs and Cats and Giardia in Dogs and Cats in our Learning Center.
+For more information, check out these articles: Coccidia in Dogs and Cats and Giardia in Dogs and Cats.

 "One of the most common causes of dog heat cycle issues are vitamin deficiencies.
 I always suggest to have females on good vitamins.
-I recommend Doc Roy's B Strong," says Michelle.
+I recommend Breeder's Edge B Strong," says Michelle.

 For more information, check out the article Dog Heat Cycle Basics in the Revival Learning Center.